 Ingredients: What goes inside my Banga soup?

-- Beef: I used beef in this recipe but you can use any assortment of meat of your choice like tripe, cow leg, or any other beef part of choice.
+- Beef: I used beef in this recipe but you can use an assortment of meat of your choice like tripe, cow leg, or any other beef part of your choice.

 - Cameroon Pepper: This is used to add a bit of heat to the soup.
 You can use cayenne pepper or red chili flakes if you don’t have Cameroon pepper and if you want less heat, just skip it.